sharkymark/py-poly-cli/README.md

 The application features graceful exit handling with Ctrl+C and Ctrl+D, allowing you to exit safely from any menu.

+## Environment Variables

+To use the Salesforce and Federal Reserve APIs, you will need to set the following environment variables:

+*   `SALESFORCE_USERNAME`: Your Salesforce username.
+*   `SALESFORCE_PASSWORD`: Your Salesforce password.
+*   `SALESFORCE_SECURITY_TOKEN`: Your Salesforce security token.
+*   `FRED_API_KEY`: Your FRED API key for accessing economic indicators.

+When using the provided Dev Container, these variables can be configured in your local environment and will be passed into the container.
+Refer to the `.devcontainer/devcontainer.json` file for more details on how these are sourced.

 ## Resources

 ### APIs Used